Fighting

 Novo Nordisk et al. v.
 Becerra et al.

-Status: Judge ruled against Novo Nordisk on July 31, 2024
+Status: Judge ruled against Novo Nordisk on July 31, 2024, and Novo Nordisk appealed the ruling on October 16, 2024

 Drugs: Fiasp, Fiasp FlexTouch, Fiasp PenFill, NovoLog, NovoLog FlexPen, and NovoLog PenFill